 "I Am Rooted" Watercolor Art from the Cosmic Philosophy Collection by Srimati

-I want to speak to this to just say a powerful woman can terrify people into wanting to gaslight and shame her back into submission.
+A powerful woman can terrify people into wanting to gaslight and shame her back into submission.
 It is not power grabbing to assert yourself and speak your truth and boundaries firmly and directly.
-It is actually quite the opposite.
-It is not throwing your power away.
+It is actually quite the opposite; it is, rather, not throwing your power away.
 It is holding your power, that which belongs to you, in the center of your being and letting it reach to the very edge of where you end and the other begins.
-They run into your power and they know they have hit something that doesn't belong to them and will either accept that and honor it, or attempt to harvest it.
-Don't let them harvest it.
+The other may run into your power and know they have hit something that doesn't belong to them and will either accept that and honor it, or attempt to harvest it.
+Our job and response-ability is to not let them harvest it.

 In the moment of being gaslit, I realized the irony that this person was attempting to manipulate me into believing that my unyielding to ignorance and control could ever be a power grab for myself.
 He was accusing me of the very thing he was doing.
 He was attempting to get me to throw my power away to his definition of me.

-And this too is good, healthy boundaries.
+These are good, healthy boundaries.
 Sometimes this is what we need to be the most loving.
-Knowing we cannot reach understanding with another and leaving the conversation to preserve ourselves and keep ourselves in tact.
-Yielding to selflove over ignorance and the misunderstanding of another fallible human (because all of us are fallible).
-Something I am learning more deeply right now in my exploration of relationships.
+Knowing we cannot reach understanding with another and leaving the conversation to preserve ourselves and keep ourselves intact.
+Yielding to self-love over ignorance and the misunderstanding of another fallible human (because all of us are fallible).